cmbaike/BDDWebDriverFramework/README.md

-#BDDWebDriverFramework-Still work in progress
+#BDDWebDriverFramework Using Spring

-A maven Selenium framework that is built which allows Spring to manage dependency via dependency injection.
+A maven BDD Selenium framework that is built which allows Spring to manage dependency via dependency injection.

 1. Open a terminal window/command prompt
 2. Clone this project.